Burst pipe floods student tower block

 More stories from across Yorkshire

-Leeds Beckett University student James Douglas, 19, who lives on the ninth floor, said it appeared the flooding had started on the eighth floor.
+Fellow student James Douglas, 19, who lives on the ninth floor, said his flatmate had woken him after hearing "thundering water".

-"My flatmate was awake at the time and heard thundering water," he said.

-"At first he thought it was outside but then he came out of the flat and went down a floor and there was water all over the landing and the stairs.
+"At first he thought it was outside but then he came out of the flat and went down a floor and there was water all over the landing and the stairs," he said.

 "The first thing we thought was we need to get out of here.
 It was a bit frightening.